-Our Work Over the Next Five Years

-We have One Overall Goal

-Bring unsheltered people inside in a way that meets their needs for safety, stability and healing, as quickly as possible to prevent death and further harm.

-736 How We Measure Our Progress for this Goal

-There are a number of indicators that KCRHA will be measuring to assess system performanceand our progress in housing people.

-740 To baseline, KCRHA looks at the following measures to assess

-- Number of households accessing the homelessness response system - Number of households entering the homelessness response system - Accessing the homelessness response system takes into account all people at a given time; entering into the homeless response system highlights new individuals entering the

-746 homelessness response system.

-748 With these baseline numbers, KCRHA will then track across the five years of this plan the 749 following metrics with an intent to move them in the following directions:

-Metrics Desired Direction Number of households exiting the homelessness response system to permanent housing Increase Number of households returning to homelessness after 6, 12, and 24 months from a permanent housing exit Decrease Number of temporary and permanent housing units in the system Increase Throughput of temporary and permanent housing units in the system Increase Utilization of temporary and permanent housing units in the system Increase
+732 Our Work Over the Next Five e Years 733 We have One Overall Goal 734 735 Bring unsheltered people inside in a way that meets their needs for safety, stability and healing, as quickly as possible to prevent death and further harm.
+736 How We Measure Our Progress for this Goal 737 738 739 There are a number of indicators that KCRHA will be measuring to a and our progress in housing people. assess system performance 740 741 742 743 To baseline, KCRHA looks at the following measures to assess Number of households accessing the homelessness response system Number of households entering the homelessness response system 744 745 746 Accessing the homelessness response system takes into account a entering into the homeless response system highlights new individu homelessness response system.
+747 748 749 750 With these baseline numbers, KCRHA will then track across the five following metrics with an intent to move them in the following direction · · Metrics Desired Direction Number of households exiting the homelessness response system to permanent housing Increase Number of households returning to homelessness after 6, 12, and 24 months from a permanent housing exit Decrease

+Number of temporary and permanent housing units in the system Increase

+Throughput of temporary and permanent housing units in the system Increase

+Utilization of temporary and permanent housing units in the Increase

+Utilization of temporary and permanent housing units in the Increase system